Daniel-KM/Omeka-S-module-UniversalViewer/README.md

 - in site settings for the integration of the player;
-- in the json file "config.json" of UniversalViewer for the player itself: copy and update it in a folder named "universal-viewer" inside the folder of the theme;
+- in the json file "config.json" of UniversalViewer for the player itself: copy and update it in a folder named "universal-viewer" inside the folder "asset" of the theme;
 - via the helper: to use an alternative config for some items, add an option `config` with its url in the array of arguments passed to the viewer (see below), or use a metadata in the field set in the IIIF server config form.